Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: Allocation Problem Formulation

-The optimization formulation combines variations of the non-splittable multi-commodity flow problem (routing) and of the knapsack problem (balancing demand and utility), both known to be NP-hard.
-Hence, approximation algorithms or heuristics have to be found to solve the formulation for real-world enterprise topologies and application counts in a reasonable runtime.
-However, solving the problem for our scenarios (two node topology, $\leq 120$ applications) takes on average less than one minute on a standard eight-core \unit[3.4]{GHz} desktop PC using the commercial Gurobi\footnote{http://www.gurobi.com/} solver.
+The optimization formulation combines variations of the non-splittable multi-commodity flow problem (routing) \cite{hu1963multi} and of the knapsack problem (balancing demand and utility), both known to be NP-hard.
+Hence, approximation algorithms have to be found to solve the formulation in a reasonable runtime for larger topologies with potentially multiple bottleneck links and a large number of simultaneous applications.
+The efficient and fast solving of the problem is out of scope of this work and is left to future work.
+This work provides the necessary abstractions and implementation proof that once the allocation decision is made, it can be efficiently and accurately be implemented in the network.
+As with other network resource allocation problems, such as the virtual network embedding (VNE) problem, the efficient solving of the theoretical problem can now be explored independently of the implementation concepts.